bryborge/challenge-full-stack-php/README.md

 ## The Challenge

-At Peanut Butter, a "Full Stack" developer is someone who is technically capable all the way up and down the stack, from hosting and operations to project architecting.
+At "Company", a "Full Stack" developer is someone who is technically capable all the way up and down the stack, from hosting and operations to project architecting.
 The questions centered around the following concepts.

 *   Networking/Ops